Jaspersoft/jrs-rest-java-client/README.md

         .getEntity();
 ```
 ####Thumbnail Search Service
 This service is used for requesting a thumbnail image of an existing resource.
 You can get a single resource.
+See code below.
 ```java
 InputStream entity = session.thumbnailsService()
         .thumbnail()